bc-anaisabel/juniperus_paper/bin/README.md

 - ## Step 1: Preprocessing, assigning taxonomy and trophic mode:

-**Preprocessing and taxonomy and trophic mode assignment within AMPtk**

 [1_amptk_for_illumina.sh](https://github.com/bc-anaisabel/juniperus_paper/tree/master/bin/1_amptk_for_illumina.sh): This is a **bash** script to **denoise** Illumina MiSeq pair-end data, **create an OTU table**, and **assign taxonomy** and fungal **trophic guilds** within **AMPtk**.
 [AMPtk_pipeline.md](https://github.com/bc-anaisabel/juniperus_paper/tree/master/bin/AMPtk_pipeline.md): this is a text file that describes what the *1_amptk_for_illumina.sh* script does.